Neighbourhood Wardens

 Our responsibilities

-• Conducting daily/weekly/monthly patrols and inspections of housing land, walk up and tower blocks, reporting defects and acting on issues.
+• Conducting daily, weekly and monthly patrols and inspections.
+This is of housing land, walk-up blocks and tower blocks.
+They report defects and act on any issues

-• Investigating and dealing with any issues that affect the environment of estates, such as fly-tipping, rubbish, and recycling.
+• Investigating and dealing with any issues that affect the environment of estates.
+For example: fly-tipping, rubbish, and recycling

 • Reporting unauthorised, abandoned, or untaxed vehicles